Journal of European Public Policy

 Journal of European Public Policy is a peer-reviewed academic journal covering the study of public policy, European politics and the EU.
-The current joint editors-in-chief are Jeremy Richardson (University of Oxford) and Berthold Rittberger (University of Munich).
+The current joint editors-in-chief are Jeremy Richardson (University of Oxford) and Berthold Rittberger (LMU Munich).

 A number of the journal's special issues have been reprinted in book form.

 Abstracting and indexing

 The journal is abstracted and indexed in: